 Cost of Renting an RV for a Year

 However, here’s good news!
 When the rig will be rented for a longer time, less work has to be done by owners.
-Thus, many people will offer incentivized cost, giving renters a discounted rate when they book for months.
+Thus, many people will offer incentivized costs, giving renters a discounted rate when they book for months.

-You may get rates between about $500-$1,800 per month, depending on what type of RV have you rented.
+You may get rates between about $500-$1,800 per month, depending on what type of RV you have rented.

 - The cost per night the rental company charges